 If you have reached the point where you want to remove yourself from the cycle of addiction, there are certain steps you must take.
 The first is to confirm your desire to quit abusing substances.
-After that, it’s incumbent on you to seek help.
-Immediately after you stop taking your substance of choice, it’s important that you understand and recognize possible detox symptoms.
+After that, it’s critical for you to seek help.
+Immediately after you stop taking your substance of choice, it’s important to understand and recognize possible detox symptoms.

 In many cases, symptoms related to the withdrawal from drugs and alcohol can create serious health issues.
-Depending on the extent of your addiction, you might have to submit to a monitored detox process prior to seeking addiction treatment.
+Depending on the extent of your addiction, you might have to submit to the medical detox process before seeking addiction treatment.
 At first, detox symptoms could be subtle.
-The longer you go without the drugs or alcohol, the higher the risk you run of harming yourself.
+The longer you go without drugs or alcohol, the higher your risk of harming yourself.
 Reach out to our team today at 866.516.8356 for more information about what you can expect from the detox process.

 Serious Detox Symptoms

 At its worst, you might find yourself experiencing muscle cramps and abdominal pains.
-Eventually, you could face problems such as blurred vision, high anxiety, paranoia, confusion and a weakening of muscles.
-The most dangerous stage of withdrawal includes the DTs or tremors, seizures, hallucinations, depression, a tendency towards aggression, or violence and even thoughts of suicide.
+Eventually, you could face problems such as blurred vision, high anxiety, paranoia, confusion, and a weakening of muscles.
+The most dangerous withdrawal stage includes the DTs or tremors, seizures, hallucinations, depression, a tendency towards aggression or violence, and even thoughts of suicide.

 Treatments for Detox Symptoms